Head of School

 We focus on developing the skills necessary to build and sustain equity and justice in the world.

-With awareness that the world is changing and learners are changing with it, Emma Willard School's academic program equips our students to meet the extraordinary opportunities and challenges of their time.
+With awareness that the world is changing and learners are changing with it, Emma Willard School's leadership embraces strategic initiatives that prioritize academic innovation and a community of purpose to equip our students to meet the extraordinary opportunities and challenges of their time.

 See the horizon stretch beyond Mount Ida, beyond boundaries and borders, beyond expectations and conventions.